 Following a detailed appraisal a new Community Benefit Society – Chase Community Solar Ltd. – has been established to take this project forward, currently with the same Board as SSCE.
 CCS have agreed a roof lease with the Council, installers J.Tomlinson have been appointed and negotiations are underway with the grid operator regarding connecting the installations to the grid.
 IN addition £35,000 has been raised from a Pioneer share issue to fund the development and marketing costs for the project and share issue.

 CCS will be launching a share offer to fund the installation of the solar PV on the Council homes in the near future.
-This is expected to yield an IRR of 7% and advanced assurance for the Seed Enterprise You can register to be informed of the launch event and/or to receive the share offer document by emailing firstname.lastname@example.org and you can keep up with news on this exciting project at www.chasesolar.org.uk.
+This is expected to yield an IRR of 7% in addition to which advanced assurance for the Enterprise Investment Scheme has been applied for.
+If this is granted taxpayers will be able to claim 30% relief on their investment, subject to meeting the rules, raising the potential return to c.10%.
+You can register to be informed of the launch event and/or to receive the share offer document by emailing firstname.lastname@example.org and you can keep up with news on this exciting project at www.chasesolar.org.uk